Kozea/WeasyPrint/docs/hacking.rst

 Stacking & Drawing
 ..................

-In step 6, the boxes are reorder by the :mod:`weasyprint.stacking` module to observe `stacking rules`_ such as the ``z-index`` property.
+In step 6, the boxes are reordered by the :mod:`weasyprint.stacking` module to observe `stacking rules`_ such as the ``z-index`` property.
 The result is a tree of *stacking contexts*.